farrokh/arcade/README.md

     RESEND_API_KEY=your_resend_api_key
     ```

-4. Set up Database:
+5. Set up Database:
-    Run the SQL commands in `supabase/schema.sql` in your Supabase SQL Editor.
-This will create the tables, RLS policies, and triggers for the referral logic.
+    Run the migration file in `supabase/migrations/20251121235931_initial_schema.sql` in your Supabase SQL Editor.

+    Alternatively, if you have the Supabase CLI installed:
+    ```bash
+    supabase db push
+    ```

 5. Run the development server:
     ```bash